 Substantially all of the firm's equity investments are held at fair value.
-See the following sections in Part II, Item 8 "Financial Statements and Supplementary Data" in the 2021 Form 10-K for further information about the firm's accounting and valuation policies applicable to equity investments:
+See the following sections in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the firm's accounting and valuation policies applicable to equity investments:

-- Note 3 "Significant Accounting Policies" for a description of the firm's policies on consolidation accounting, equity-method investments and investment funds; - Note 4 "Fair Value Measurements" for a description of the valuation techniques and significant inputs used to determine fair values; and - Note 8 "Investments" for a description of the firm's policies for recognizing fair value gains and losses through earnings.
+- Note 3 "Significant Accounting Policies" for a description of the firm's policies on consolidation accounting, equitymethod investments and investment funds; - Note 4 "Fair Value Measurements" for a description of the valuation techniques and significant inputs used to determine fair values; and - Note 8 "Investments" for a description of the firm's policies for recognizing fair value gains and losses through earnings.